zebrains/Blotter/README.md

 http://www.monocle.org

 Copyright (c) 2009-2013 Bitcoin Developers
-Copyright (c) 2011-2013 Monocle Developers
+Copyright (c) 2014- Monocle Developers

 What is Monocle?
 ----------------

-Monocle is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Monocle is a merged-mined auxilliary with Vertcoin as it's parent chain, like it's parent it uses scrypt with an adaptive number of iterations and memory usage as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy declines at ?? rate every coin fortnight
- - ~84 million total coins
+ - ?? total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - ?? coins per block
- - 2016 blocks to retarget difficulty
+ - 12 block retarget using Kimoto's Gravity Well with a 180 block lookback

 For more information, as well as an immediately useable, binary version of the Monocle client sofware, see http://www.monocle.org.